aigarsdz/metalsmith-mallet/README.md

 ## Important

-This is temporary name for this plugin, therefore the name of this repository is going to change as well.
+This is a temporary name for this plugin, therefore the name of this repository is going to change as well.

 ---